-Analytics Data is the information reflecting the access or use of the Cloud Services by the end users of a Coveo-powered solution.
+Analytics Data is the information reflecting the use of the Cloud Services by the end users of a Coveo-powered solution.
 It includes end-user profile, visit, session, impression, click-through and click stream data, as well as the statistical analysis made available to you through your account with Coveo.
 See Understanding Usage Analytics Events.

 Performance data is information related to use of the products in an aggregated and anonymized form based upon analytics data.
-Performance data does not reveal the identity or traits of any particular individual person.
+Performance data doesn’t reveal the identity or traits of any particular individual person.
 Coveo uses performance data for its internal business purposes to measure and enhance the functionality and operation of the Coveo Cloud.

 Coveo has appointed a Chief Information Security Officer and a Data Protection Officer to oversee compliance with regulations, such as HIPAA, GDPR, CCPA, and PIPEDA.
 Coveo is committed to providing services that ease compliance with relevant privacy laws.
 In this regard, the Coveo Cloud Platform is desined to allow you to comply with your legal obligations with respect to personal data contained in index data and analytics data.